 Home>Where to do Milky Way Photography in New Jersey

 The Milky Way can be found in New Jersey if you know, when, where, and how to look for her.
-It is imperative you have this information because she is not always visible.
+You must have this information because she is not always visible.
 You can go to our Dark Sky page and click on the dark sky finder map.
 One place that is not listed here is Batso Village.
 We just aren’t in the mood to get arrested this summer.
 The Park Police are gung-ho on keeping all of us out.
-If you go here be prepared to avoid them and if you get caught you will be removed and have to pay the fine.
+If you go here, be prepared to avoid them and if you get caught, you will be removed and have to pay the fine.
 (Just be sure you get your shot before you are removed).

 If you have other N.J.
 Milky Way locations with some images and you would like us to add them here with your full credits; please email: firstname.lastname@example.org